Knife Sharpening Q&A

 Q: Can you sharpen Japanese knives?

 A: Yes I can.
-In fact, I love sharpening high-end Japanese blades, or any other knife with a properly hardened blade.
+In fact, I love sharpening high-end Japanese blades, or any other knife with a properly hardened and tempered blade.
 The quality of the steel and the heat treatment in high-quality Japanese cutlery is superb, making my job easier!
 Most mass-produced blades, whether western or Japanese, are made from good-quality steel with inferior heat treatment.
 They are softer than a knife should be, and during sharpening that softer steel is harder to give a really keen edge, it's harder to deburr and strop, and harder to polish well.
-Properly hardened and tempered knives are a dream!
+Properly hardened and tempered knives are a dream to sharpen!

 Q: How long will my knives stay sharp after you work on them?

 A: That depends more on how you use and care for your knives than how I sharpen them.
 The steel they're made from and heat treatment applied at the factory matter too.
-No knife sharpener has a magic machine that will make your knives stay sharper for longer.
-I know some sharpeners tell you that, but it just isn't true.
+No person who sharpens knives has a "Magic Machine" that will make your knives stay sharper for longer.
+I know some sharpeners tell you that, but it just isn't true, and that person is lying to you.
 Proper care, use, and storage improve edge life dramatically!
 And proper edge thinning makes a knife "feel" sharper longer.

 This article will give you some tips on caring for your knives.